elzekool/talk-starting-with-progressive-webapps/slides.md

 The hash is done using a asymmetric (different public and private) key pair.
 By providing the public key in the subscription request only servers that can sign the message with the private key are allowed to push notifications.

-In the `examples/push/vapid-keygen` folder a script can be found to create a key pair.
+In the `examples/push/vapid-keygen` folder is a script to create a key pair.

 ---
 # Send Push message